 What’s interesting to me is that in the Ice Chocolate Almondmilk Shaken Espresso Drink is not gluten-free and the ingredients specifically declare that it’s not gluten-free because of the natural malt flavor derived from barley.
 Which implies to me, they’d likely declare other gluten-derived ingredients in the ingredients too.
 That’s just my thought process.

-Yes, that means the Starbucks Pumpkin Spice Lattes are gluten-free.
-Just be sure if you’re ordering the Pumpkin Spice Frappuccino that they are washing the blender before making your drink.
+So currently, the fall 2022 Pumpkin Spice and Apple Crisp drinks are considered gluten-free.
+Just be sure if you’re ordering the Pumpkin Spice Frappuccino that they are washing the blender before making your drink and if you’re ordering anything with cold foam, they are washing the frother/pitchers with soap and water.

 When ordering gluten-free drinks at Starbucks, make sure you’re skipping out on the Chocolate Cream Cold Brew as this new flavor has Chocolate Malt Powder, which is not gluten-free.